Menu

 7. Write down what you did and saw today.
 How many frames covered with bees?
 Honey?
 Pollen?
 Capped brood?
 Larvae?
 How much space is available?

 8. Make a commitment to go into the hive every two weeks to check that you still have a queen and to see if they need additional space.
-Only go in on a sunny day.
+Only go in on a sunny day, with temperatures at least above 60 degrees.
+Clean off burr comb from the top bars and inner cover if that is your preference.
 If the bees aren’t calm close the hive up for that day.
 More on this in the May apiary list.

 9. Strong colonies will need to be split in May.
 Get a plan.
 Are you going to keep the colony or sell it?
 Do you have a spot for it?
 You will need to move it a couple of miles away for a week or two so that the bees don’t fly back to their original colony.
 Are you going to buy a queen or let them raise their own?